The Front Page: Revivals

 The play was restaged four more times on Broadway.
 The 1969–70 revival was the most successful of these.
 It was produced at the Ethel Barrymore Theatre and starred Robert Ryan and Bert Convy as Burns and Johnson, running for a total of 222 performances.
 The 1946 revival was directed by Charles MacArthur and ran for 79 performances.
 The 1986–87 revival was produced at the Vivian Beaumont at Lincoln Center, directed by Jerry Zaks and starred Richard Thomas as Hildy and John Lithgow as Burns.
 This production ran for 57 performances.

 A Broadway revival opened at the Broadhurst Theatre, in a limited engagement, starting on September 20, 2016, in previews and officially on October 20.
 Directed by Jack O'Brien, the cast starred Nathan Lane as Walter Burns, John Slattery as Hildy Johnson, John Goodman as Sheriff Hartman, Jefferson Mays as Bensinger, Holland Taylor as Mrs. Grant, Sherie Rene Scott as Mollie Malloy, Robert Morse as Silas Pinkus, and Christopher McDonald as Murphy.
 The production received generally good notices, especially for Lane, and became the first show of the season to recoup and turn a profit.
 It received two Tony nominations: Best Featured Actor in a Play (Lane) and Best Scenic Design of a Play (Douglas W. Schmidt).

 John Guare's theatrical adaptation of the film His Girl Friday was produced at The La Jolla Playhouse in San Diego, California, in 2013, directed by Christopher Ashley.

+Jeffrey Hatcher's adaptation was produced at Northlight Theatre in Evanston, Illinois, in 2026, directed by B.J.
+Jones.